 Haptics can be useful in many situations as they introduce an additional sensorial layer to interaction.
-They can reduce the cognitive load and the amount of visual and auditory cues [3].
+They can reduce the cognitive load and the amount of visual and auditory cues [4].
 They enhance the interaction experience by making it more realistic and close to the physical world.
 They can be used to make current computer technology accessible to people with visual disabilities.

-With the haptic puck and our HAPTICTOUCH toolkit, we facilitate programming of simple haptic interfaces for surfaces by providing a DIY haptic device [13] and a set of pre-programmed building blocks (this paper).
+With the haptic puck and our HAPTICTOUCH toolkit, we facilitate programming of simple haptic interfaces for surfaces by providing a DIY haptic device [14] and a set of pre-programmed building blocks (this paper).
 We introduced meaningful abstractions and concepts to make haptics accessible to developers.
-Based on our initial exploration with three developers, we assume that our toolkit can help in the exploration of the design space of haptics as it allows a new level of expressiveness for developers.
+Based on our initial exploration with three developers, we believe that our toolkit can help in the exploration of the design space of haptics as it allows a new level of expressiveness for developers.

-We layered the toolkit to promote flexibility and expressivity while still minimizing the programming burden for common tasks.
+We layered the toolkit to promote flexibility and expressivity while minimizing the programming burden for common tasks.
 The raw layer allows unconstrained hardware access.
-Our behavior layer introduces contact events for HTP devices, and contributes pre-defined haptic behaviors.
-Our graphical haptics layer uses shapes, images and widgets to associate haptic behaviors to graphical objects.
+The behavior layer introduces contact events for HTP devices, and contributes pre-defined haptic behaviors.
+The graphical haptics layer uses shapes, images and widgets to associate haptic behaviors to graphical objects.
 The three layers give developers the possibility to choose the layer most suitable for the particular haptics programming task at hand.
-These layers are augmented with our Behaviour Lab, which lets developers interactively explore, combine and feel diverse haptic behaviors before writing any code.
+These layers are augmented with our Behavior Lab, which lets developers interactively explore, combine and feel diverse haptic behaviors before writing any code.

-While the haptic puck is a limited input and output device, it serves as a good starting point that will hopefully allow a wider set of researchers to explore haptics until more affordable and richer technology becomes available.
-The toolkit itself points the way to the future.
-While designed for the haptic puck, its notion of encapsulating haptics as combinable behaviors is a new contribution.
-Also new is the use of shapes and image maps to specify very finegrained haptic behaviors.
+While the HTP is limited in input and output, it serves as a good starting point that may allow a wider set of researchers to explore haptics until more affordable and richer technology becomes available.
+While designed for the HTP, its notion of encapsulating haptics as combinable behaviors is a new contribution.
+Also new is the use of shapes and image maps to specify very fine-grained haptic behaviors.
 Our Behavior Lab also points the way for how we can let programmers explore and 'feel' available forms of haptic feedback even before they write a single line of code.
-These ideas can be applied to other haptic devices that go beyond the haptic puck.
+These ideas can be applied to other haptic devices and APIs.